functorz-tech/momen_doc/README.md

 - Bachelor of Computer Science, University of Cambridge
 - Master’s in Large-Scale Information Systems Technology, Carnegie Mellon University
-- Early Senior Engineer at Medallia
+- One of the first 20 engineers at Medallia Inc., which has since gone publicly.

 ### Backed By